Cori Fellows Program

 • The names and email addresses of three references.

-Applications will be reviewed starting February 15, 2023.
-Selected applicants will be first interviewed virtually, followed by an invitation for an in person visit to present their past work and future research objectives and to meet with potential mentors and other faculty.
+Applications will be reviewed quarterly, starting on December 1, 2023 (also April 1, 2024 and August 1, 2024).
+Selected applicants will be first interviewed virtually, followed by an invitation for an in person visit to present their past work and future research objectives and to meet with department faculty.

 Washington University is an Equal Opportunity Employer.
 We are committed to the recruitment of candidates traditionally underrepresented on university faculties.
 Individuals of any race, ethnicity, gender or sexual orientation are encouraged to apply, as are disabled individuals and veterans.
 The School of Medicine at Washington University is committed to finding solutions to global health problems, including ones that affect minority and disadvantaged populations.